Bali Solo Travel Introduction

 Solo Safety in Bali

-Generally pretty cheap compared to Europe/USA particularly away from the large resort areas.
+Generally pretty cheap compared to Europe/USA/Australia, particularly away from the large resort areas.
 Single rooms rare but doubles and twins pretty cheap anyway.
 Not much in the way of dormitory style accommodation, but it’s becoming increasingly common in the more expensive parts of the island.

 Group Travel Companies that cover Bali and Lombok